willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 Read more on how [MMU Panels work...](docs/MMU.md)

 ## Introduction
 KlipperScreen Happy Hare edition is quite a mouthful!
 It is a forked (but up-to-date) version of KlipperScreen designed to run/manage any MMU using the Happy Hare driver software.
+[Click here to access the original documentation.](https://klipperscreen.readthedocs.io/en/latest/)

 :pushpin: KlipperScreen is an amazing piece of software but unfortunally lacks the level of panel integration and features I needed for this project.
 I hope in the future to have changes integrated so that this becomes a layered install rather than a fork.
 Until then you must follow these install directions closely. **Also note that I regularly (every 2 weeks) re-merge with the master project so the Happy Hare addition is only additive and all original functionality is untouched.**